Vyral/base-template/_posts/2020-11-20-brand-ambassador-spotlight-strickler-agency-inc-.md

 5:23—Wrapping things up&nbsp;

-If you’re looking for insurance options and need a free coverage comparison, you can reach Strickler Agency, Inc. by phone at (717) 243-2921 or visit their website [https://www.stricklerins.com/](https://www.stricklerins.com/).&nbsp;
+If you’re looking for insurance options and need a free coverage comparison, you can reach Strickler Agency, Inc. by phone at (717) 243-2921 or visit their [website](https://www.stricklerins.com/).&nbsp;

 If you have questions about today’s video or know of a local business you’d like to see featured in a future Brand Ambassador episode, don’t hesitate to reach out to me.
 I’d love to hear from you.

-{% include pullquote.html %}